victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 <a href="http://www.datapink.tools/rsp/opendata_to_opendataset/labels/"><img src="img/from_opendata_to_opendataset/labels.png" /></a>

-Then to create a training / validation dataset, with imagery and related roofprint labels:
+Then to create a training and validation dataset, with imagery and related roofprint labels:

 ```bash
 rsp cover --dir ds/images --splits 70/30 ds/training/cover ds/validation/cover